I’ll be the first to admit it, writing a good enough about me page is downright difficult.

 How can you get social proof to include.

 Go through your facebook page, emails, comments, search mentions around the web using tools like mention.com and you should find some interesting testimonials to show.
+Like this is from a Facebook group that’s not even mine!

 Give Them You